Mental Health in Adolescence

 - the presence of mental imbalances that affect overall psychological well-being.

-Mental Health DisordersMental health problems affect one in every five young people at any given time , although severity varies greatly.
+Half of U.S. adolescents have mental health disorder during their teen years, although severity varies greatly .
 When a mental health disorder disrupts daily functioning in the home, school, or community, it is considered a "serious emotional disturbance."
-If a child or adolescent is able to function well in at least two of these three areas, however, it is unlikely that he or she has a serious mental health disorder.
-It is estimated that one in ten young people in the United States experiences a serious emotional disturbance at some point in their childhood or adolescence.
+When children or adolescents are able to function well in at least two of these three areas, however, it is unlikely they have a serious mental health disorder.
+It is estimated that 22% of young people with any mental health disorder have experienced a severe disturbance.

 Recognition of the signs and symptoms of mental health disorders is important because early intervention may be critical to preventing serious, lifelong impairment.
 Mental health disorders are typically marked by disruption of emotional, social, and cognitive functioning.
 Adolescents are most commonly affected by anxiety disorders, which manifest through phobias, excessive worry and fear, and nervous conditions; and depression disorders, characterized by states of hopelessness or helplessness that are disruptive to day-to-day life.
 Other mental health conditions affecting youth include bipolar disorder, conduct disorder, attention-deficit/hyperactivity disorder, learning disorders, eating disorders, and childhood-onset schizophrenia.